Figuring out, how your install diskette looks like

 2.4: VMLINUZ takes up 530.921 bytes, and there is 35.840 bytes of empty space.
 This means, you can go for a replacement kernel up to approx 565KB.

 If you got #2.1, a diskette readable for Dos - Windows; and #2.2, you can identify a bootloader (somename.sys) - you can skip the rest of this page, proceed choosing a kernel, copy the replacement kernel to the diskette using windows drag-and-drop or Dos COPY, and then begin installation.
-The reasoning behind this scheme is, that the separate bootloader is in place in the bootsector, and is untouched by the copy proces.
+The reasoning behind this scheme is, that the separate bootloader is in place in the bootsector, and is untouched by the copy process.

-If Windows asked you to format the diskette, or DOS mourned - that is you couldn't get a filelist - the diskette is most likely in a Linux flavoured filesystem.
+If Windows asked you to format the diskette, or DOS mourned - that is you couldn't get a filelist - the diskette is most likely in a Linux flavored filesystem.
 It could be minix, or ext2, and you couldn't care less, because none of it would ever show up in explorer or a Dos DIR, and drag-and-drop or Dos COPY would not work either.
 You have to do it in a more complicated way, involving access to a running linux system.

 If you could get a filelist, indicating you have a Dos filesystem, but you have no separate bootloader such as Ldlinux.sys, or anything else *.sys, you can not rely on the regular Dos or Windows copy functions, to make the kernel replacement correctly.
 This is because the diskette most likely boots directly from the kernel.
 In this case the replacement of the kernel requires, that you can drop the kernel file exactly from the diskettes sector 0, cylinder 0, aka the boot sector.
-The regular Windows - Dos copyfunctions do not ensure that, and you must either have access to a special utility, or do the replacement from a running linux system.
+The regular Windows - Dos copy functions do not ensure that, and you must either have access to a special utility, or do the replacement from a running linux system.

 You might think you are in a catch 22 situation, if you need to have access to a running linux system, in order to fix your installation diskette.
 In a way you are, but don't worry - we can fix that later.
 For now, proceed choosing a kernel.